-'''

-- not specified:

-unspecified

-- key revelation or compromise;

-keyCompromise

-cACompromise

-- certification authority key revelation;

-affiliationChanged

-- subscriber's data modification (affiliation);

-superseded

-- certificate or trust service providers certificate

-renewal:

-cessationOfOperation - cessation of certificate usage:

-- suspension of certificate or trust service

-certificateHold

-providers certificate;

-privilegeWithdrawn - certificate was revoked due to canceling of

-authorization associated with the attributes and

-included in the public key certificate or the

-'''
+certificate of trast servic e providers cer difette revocation die anowed. unspecified - not specified; keyČompromise - key revelation or compromise; cACompromise certification authority key revelation; affiliationChanged subscriber's data modification (affiliation); superseded - certificate or trust service providers certificate renewal; cessationOfOperation cessation of certificate usage; certificateHold suspension of certificate or trust service providers c ertificate; certificate was revoked due to canceling of on associated with the attributes and included in the public key certificate or the attribute ce rtificate;

 • HoldInstructionCode: code of the operation on certificate or trust service providers certificate suspension.
 This field is non-critical CRL entry extension which defines a registered identifier of the instruction determining the operation to be executed upon certificate or trust service providers certificate discovery on Certificate Revocation List with a note (reason for revocation): certificate or trust service providers certificate suspended (certificateHold).
-If the application discovers the code idholdinstruction-callissuer, it should notify the user of necessity to contact Certum to verify the reason of the certificate or trust service providers certificate suspension or reject the certificate or trust service providers certificate (assume it is revoked).
+If the application discovers the code idholdinstruction-callissuer, it should notify the user of necessity to contact Certum to verify the reason of the certificate or trust service providers certificate (assume it is revoked).
 If the application discovers id-holdinstruction-reject code, it should obligatorily reject the respective certificate or trust service providers certificate.
-The code id-holdinstruction-none is semantically equal to omission of holdInstructionCode extension; usage of the code in CRL issued by Certum is prohibited.
+The code idholdinstruction-none is semantically equal to omission of holdInstructionCode extension; usage of the code in CRL issued by Certum is prohibited.